leakko/my-portfolio-CAA/README.md

                     The first one includes location and contact information.
                     The location is presented through an <code>&#60;iframe&#62;</code> element that embeds a Google Maps HTML code, presenting the map in a container which size is defined by the width and height attributes.
                     As the second element of this <code>&#60;section&#62;</code> we have a <code>&#60;div&#62;</code> element with the contact information, which is presented as the <code>&#60;iframe&#62;</code>'s footer in some way.
-                    This contact information is composed of two <code>&#60;div&#62;</code>s, the first one with a telephone and an e-amil, and the second one, with the social media.
+                    This contact information is composed of two <code>&#60;div&#62;</code>s, the first one with a telephone and an e-mail, and the second one, with the social media.
                     Each contact item is represented by a <code>&#60;p&#62;</code> with an <code>&#60;a&#62;</code> inside, so the user can navigate the respective contact information (through the href attribute).
-                    The social media href values are regular URLs, but the telephone and mail have the <i>tel:</i> and <i>mailto:</i> prefixes, to allow the user to call to the number of send an email easily (if the usar have a telephone/email provider configured)
+                    The social media href values are regular URLs, but the telephone and mail have the <i>tel:</i> and <i>mailto:</i> prefixes, to allow the user to call to the number of send an email easily (if the user have a telephone/email provider configured)
                 </li>
                 <li>
                     Regarding the form <code>&#60;section&#62;</code>, it has just one <code>&#60;form&#62;</code> element nested.